S-Pooja/Getting-and-Cleaning-Data/CodeBook.md

 "frequencyBodyAccelerometer-std()-Y"
 "frequencyBodyAccelerometer-std()-Z"

-Mean and Std Dev of X, Y and Z components of the frequencyBodyAccelerometerJerk:
+-Mean and Std Dev of X, Y and Z components of the frequencyBodyAccelerometerJerk:

 "frequencyBodyAccelerometerJerk-mean()-X"
 "frequencyBodyAccelerometerJerk-mean()-Y"
 "frequencyBodyAccelerometerJerk-mean()-Z"